Zoltán Ebedli

-Career
+Club career

-He is a home-grown player of Ferencvárosi TC.
+Ebedli is a home-grown player of Ferencváros.
 After Tibor Nyilasi, László Szokolai and László Pogány, he was the team's fourth highest scorer.
-He played one season for Újpest FC and then again for Ferencvárosi TC.
+He played one season for Újpest FC and then again for Ferencváros.
 At the end of his playing career, he first played for Erzsébeti Spartacus MTK LE, then for smaller Swedish team Syrianska FC until 1988.

-National team
+International career

-Between 1976 and 1983 he played 12 times for the national team.
+Between 1976 and 1983 he played 12 times for the national Hungary national team.